-When DHSG was accorded Specialist Languages College status in 2005 the school took this opportunity to work with organisations such as British Council to widen the range of international links which, over the next 12 years, would provide very exciting and beneficial cross curricular projects, from the Sustainability of the Environment, European Citizenship, research into the Magic of Sound which has led to a further project the Magic of Water, and Social Enterprise, among others.
-Through programmes such as Comenius, Connecting Classrooms and Erasmus+, all administered by British Council, the school has enjoyed links with partner schools in Croatia, Chile, China, Denmark, Finland, France, Germany, Ghana, Hungary, Republic of Ireland, Japan, Nepal, Poland, Romania, South Africa, Spain, USA and Zimbabwe.
+When DHSG was accorded Specialist Languages College status in 2005 the school took this opportunity to work with organisations such as the British Council to widen the range of international links.
+This has provided very exciting and beneficial cross curricular projects, from the Sustainability of the Environment, European Citizenship, research into the Magic of Sound which has led to a further project the Magic of Water, and Social Enterprise, among others.
+Through programmes such as Comenius, Connecting Classrooms and Erasmus+, all administered by the British Council, the school has enjoyed links with partner schools in Croatia, Chile, China, Denmark, Finland, France, Germany, Ghana, Hungary, Republic of Ireland, Japan, Nepal, Poland, Romania, South Africa, Spain, USA and Zimbabwe.

 The video below showcases the wide range of international links and opportunities enjoyed by our students and staff.

 DHSG has been the hub school for the Peninsula Group Confucius Classroom since 2009, collaborating with other local schools where Mandarin Chinese is taught and has hosted up to 4 Chinese teachers seconded through the Hanban organisation.
 They have provided excellent cultural and language workshops for a large number of schools in the South West, delivering a range of workshops; paper cutting, dumpling making, fan dance and many more Chinese cultural and language sessions for students.
 From 2015, one of the Hanban teachers has been involved in a pilot scheme to introduce Mandarin Chinese into the curriculum of two Plymouth primary schools - Stuart Road Primary and College Road Primary.
 This project is being sponsored by the Peninsula Group Confucius Classroom and is proving highly successful.